 When assessing the quality of a model, it is essential to accurately measure its prediction error.
-Otherwise, a model may fit the training data very well, but will do a poor job of prediction for ‘new’ data - the phenomenon of overfitting.
+A model may fit the training data well, but may do a poor job of prediction for ‘new’ data - the phenomenon of overfitting.

-As an example, if we sample 100 people and create a regression model to predict an individual's happiness based on their wealth, we can record the squared error for how well the model does on this training set.
-Then if we sampled a different 100 people from the population and applied our model to this ‘new’ set, the squared error will almost always be higher.
+As an example, if we sample 100 people and create a regression model to predict an individual's happiness based on his/her wealth, we can record the squared error for how well the model does on the training set.
+Then if we sampled a different 100 people from the population and applied our model to this new set, the squared error will almost always be higher.

 Prediction Error = Training Error + Training Optimism